 In 2019, Change For Animals Foundation and FOUR PAWS conducted investigations throughout Vietnam to document and ultimately expose the scale and cruelty of this largely hidden trade.
 What we found was truly shocking, and the looks of absolute terror of cats peering from cages as they sat and wait their turn to be slaughtered will haunt us forever.
 Many were still wearing collars…

 Their suffering is unimaginable.
 We will never give up until this horror ends.

-FOUR PAWS and Change For Animals Foundation – alongside our local partner groups in Vietnam – are committed to ending this!
-Until legislation is passed and enforced explicitly banning the trade, slaughter and consumption of cats, and sales of cat meat, we will continue to:
+FOUR PAWS and Change For Animals Foundation and our local partner groups in Vietnam have created the “Cats Matter Too” coalition to tackle the horrors of the cat meat trade.
+Together, we will ensure legislation is passed and enforced explicitly banning the trade, slaughter and consumption of cats, and sales of cat meat.

 EXPOSE the cruelty and illegality.